What are adrenal glands?

-Cortisol – regulate blood pressure, blood sugar, serum sodium level, inhibit inflammation, inhibit immune function, inhibit wound healing, inhibit bone, collagen and muscle formation, regulate mood and sleep.
+Cortisol – regulates blood pressure, blood sugar, and serum sodium level, inhibits inflammation, inhibits immune function, inhibits wound healing, inhibits bone, collagen, and muscle formation, and regulates mood and sleep.

-Aldosterone – regulate serum sodium level, blood pressure.
+Aldosterone – regulates serum sodium level and blood pressure.

-What kind of stress stimulates secretion of stress hormones?
+What kind of stress stimulates the secretion of stress hormones?

 Physical: pain, illness, low temperature, low blood sugar, changes in circadian rhythm

-Chronic infections, toxins (heavy metal, mycotoxins), chronic inflammation can increase our body's demand for cortisol too
+Chronic infections, toxins (heavy metals, mycotoxins), and chronic inflammation can increase our body's demand for cortisol too.

 What is adrenal fatigue?

 Adrenal fatigue is a dysfunction of our adrenal glands, either in excess (secreting too much cortisol) or insufficiency (secreting too little cortisol).
 It is also referred to as functional adrenal insufficiency or functional adrenal excess.
-It is different from Cushing syndrome (pathological adrenal excess) and Addison’s disease (pathological adrenal insufficiency).
+It differs from Cushing syndrome (pathological adrenal excess) and Addison’s disease (pathological adrenal insufficiency).